The Legalities of Getting Married

 - Immigration status document

 The registrar will also need to see a document with your address on it, for example a gas, water or electricity bill or a bank statement.
 If you’ve been married before then you will also need your decree absolute or final order if you are divorced, or your former partner’s death certificate.
-Each partner must pay a fee of £35 when giving notice.
+Each partner must pay a fee of £35 when giving notice - this may be more if you are from outside the European Economic Area or Switzerland.

 Arranging a wedding ceremony